 If you have been charged with committing a hit and run accident, one of our experienced Attorneys at Leifert & Leifert could review the evidence against you and build a convincing defense on your behalf.
 Get in touch with a Delray Beach hit and run Lawyer for a free initial consultation today.

-Duty to Provide Information and Render Aid After a Crash in Delray Beach
+Duty to Provide Information and Render Aid After a Crash

 The Florida Statutes require drivers involved in a vehicle crash to provide their contact and insurance information to the owners of any vehicles or property that were damaged, to any individuals who were injured, or to a police or law enforcement officer on the scene.
 Leaving the scene of a vehicular crash without providing the required information could result in arrest, criminal charges, and prosecution.
 Information required to be provided by law includes:

 - Driver’s name

 - Registration number of vehicle

 - Display driver’s license or permit upon request